pippinbarr/cart253-2019/cheatsheets/syntax-cheatsheet.md

 }
 else if (x < 20) {
-  console.log("x is between 10 and 20"); // We won't see this because its condition is false else {
+  console.log("x is between 10 and 20"); // We won't see this because its condition is false }
+else {
-  console.log("x is not less than 10"); // We will see this because all the previous conditions were false }
+  console.log("x is not less than 10"); // We see this: all the previous conditions were false }
 ```